mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Reconfiguration

+This is the flow for reconfiguring a DC/OS service either in order to update specific configuration values, or to upgrade it to a new package version.

 #### Steps handled by the DC/OS cluster

-1. The user edits the Scheduler's environment variables either via the DC/OS Dashboard's Services section or via Marathon directly (at `<dcos-url>/marathon`).
+1. The user edits the Scheduler's environment variables either using the Scheduler CLI's `update` command or via the DC/OS GUI.

-1. Marathon kills the current Scheduler and launches a new Scheduler with the updated environment variables.
+1. The DC/OS package manager instructs Marathon to kill the current Scheduler and launch a new Scheduler with the updated environment variables.

 #### Steps handled by the Scheduler